Logo

 In 1958, Johnny Cash left Phillips to sign a lucrative offer with Columbia Records.

-However, Johnny Cash left behind a sufficient backlog of recordings with Sun that Phillips continued to release new singles and albums featuring previously unreleased material until as late as 1964.
+However, Johnny Cash left behind such a backlog of recordings with Sun that Phillips continued to release new singles and albums featuring previously unreleased material until as late as 1964.

 Johnny Cash was in the unusual position of having new releases out on two labels concurrently.